Medial-EarlySign/MR_Wiki/index.md

                 }
             ]
         },
+        // Those are simple features without "learning/fitting" to the outcomes.
+Keep in mind, it is not necessarily always the case.
         // Action: Generate 'Age' feature from the 'BDATE' signal.
         {
             "action_type": "feat_generator",
             "fg_type": "age"